yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - Reminder date(s) will be forward calculated up to the Reminder's asof date setting.
 Then...
         - The normal rules will apply when calculating Balance, Current Balance, Cleared Balance balances

-        - The 'offset' field (default blank/zero) allows you to enter the number of 'periods' to subtract from the asof date you are selecting.
-E.g. if you select 'asof end last year' (i.e. 'period' is year) and offset 1, then you will get an asof date calculated to end last year minus 1 (period) year (=end two years ago)..
-          >> Offset does not apply to Custom, End Future (all dates), Today date selection(s)...
+        - the 'offset' field can be used here to adjust the include reminders asof date - refer 'Date offset' section.

         - NOTE: It would be unusual to find any (non-recorded) reminders with a Cleared Status - so expect ZERO.
         - NOTE: Ignored when returning cost basis / unrealised gains